JJ-Twigg/ADP-Capstone-Final-Link/READMEJosh.md

 style="-fx-background-color: white;" causes right graphical glitch why

+---
+can be easy fix
+--
 1 easy fix, i removed extra cols, so tableview witdth needs to be reduced to reemove ugfly ui grapgical glitch or u need columns to take taht space. either or,

+---
+fixed
+--
-2 delete from reservation deletes room of id whatever when u delete a reservation so then u end up with no rooms in room table. big logic err
+2 delete from reservation deletes room of id whatever when u delete a reservation so then u end up with no rooms in room table. big logic

+fixed, had to change room and reservatgion entity from cascade. had to make room object null when deleting reservation. had to edit resrvationservice delet emethod and roomreposiory and add things to top of resrvatioinservice its complicted

+-fix im guessing remove deletecascade within that relationsip. then when u delte from reservation, run update avaialbity in room?

+4. now if u use view rooms udpate button it removes fk. thats proglm 1. problem2 room page doesnt mirror db so theres no point to it shoul dbe able to see whats booked via room page

 3 whats stopping people adding reservation without adding guest first. on dashboard